Friends of Galileo Astronomy Club

 Planetary sponsors

-• Europa - Bethel #65 of Job's Daughters, located in Kelso (joinjobies.org) - new!
+- Europa - Bethel #65 of Job's Daughters, located in Kelso (joinjobies.org)

-• Uranus - Boy Scouts of America, Cascade Pacific Council (cpcbsa.org)
+- Uranus - Scouts BSA, Cascade Pacific Council (cpcbsa.org)

 We are talking with other groups and will update this page when they confirm participation.
 Who do you think would be a great sponsor?
 Let us know!